 "The Internet currently contributes a modest 1.6 percent to India's GDP.
 This could grow to 2.8 to 3.3 percent by 2015, if India achieves its potential for growth in the number of Internet users and Internet technology-related consumption and investment," McKinsey & Company Partner Chandra Gnasambandam told reporters New Delhi.

-This would increase Internet's contribution to GDP from USD 30 billion now to nearly USD 100 billion in 2015, he said."And while it facilitates about six million direct and indirect jobs at present, this could grow to 22 million by 2015, if India follows an inclusive path of Internet expansion."
+"And while it facilitates about six million direct and indirect jobs at present, this could grow to 22 million by 2015, if India follows an inclusive path of Internet expansion."
 Gnasambandam said.

 India with a user base of 120 million is the world's third largest Internet market and is poised to garner up to 370 million users in 2015, the report said.